 "In sum, Social Ecology in the Digital Age: Solving Complex Problems in a Globalized World is the best available compendium and analysis of social ecology theory and research.
 Remarkably, Professor Daniel Stokols has produced a volume that provides a solid foundation of the historical origins and conceptual foundations of social ecology spanning a century of theory and research.
 At the same time, this volume is also overwhelmingly grounded in new scholarship on confronting and managing global environmental problems, designing resilient and sustainable communities, and understanding the sociocultural and psychological impacts of digital environments.
 This book expands the cannon to show how theory can be inspired, produced and engaged to address the challenges of the twenty-first century and beyond.
-It is THE classic work in social ecology." --Shalini Misra, Assistant Professor, School of Public and International Affairs, Virginia Tech, Alexandria, VA, USA
+It is THE classic work in social ecology." --Shalini Misra, Associate Professor, School of Public and International Affairs, Virginia Tech, Alexandria, VA, USA

-From the Human Ecology Review
+From the Human Ecology Review:

 "Social Ecology in a Digital Age is a comprehensive overview of the theoretical development and application of social ecology to understanding the wicked problems humanity faces today and in the future.
-It chronicles author Daniel Stokols’s personal journey, including his joining the Program in Social Ecology in the early 1970s at the then relatively newly founded University of California Irvine, and his development as a teacher and scholar within that program.
+It chronicles author Daniel Stokols’ personal journey, including his joining the Program in Social Ecology in the early 1970s at the then relatively newly founded University of California Irvine, and his development as a teacher and scholar within that program.
 It is also a narrative of the emergence of social ecology as an approach to the changing problems of the world, including the development and consequences of novel phenomena, such as digital technology.
-Social Ecology in a Digital Age makes a valuable contribution to all students, researchers, and policy-makers who are grappling with transdisciplinary approaches to socioecological situations that are both unsustainable and unjust, and demand interventions to transform them for the better… Overall, Stokols’s book is an important and timely contribution with lasting value… I highly recommend it to anyone working in the field." – Dr. Robert Dyball, Australian National University
+Social Ecology in a Digital Age makes a valuable contribution to all students, researchers, and policy-makers who are grappling with transdisciplinary approaches to socioecological situations that are both unsustainable and unjust, and demand interventions to transform them for the better… Overall, Stokols’s book is an important and timely contribution with lasting value… I highly recommend it to anyone working in the field." –Robert Dyball, Professor, Australian National University